Peace Corps: Directors

 On January 3, 2018, President Donald Trump nominated Josephine "Jody" Olsen as the 20th director of the Peace Corps.
-Olsen has a long history with the agency, serving as Acting Director in 2009, Deputy Director from 2002 to 2009, Chief of Staff from 1989 to 1992, Regional Director, North Africa Near East, Asia, Pacific from 1981 to 1984, and Country Director in Togo from 1979 to 1981.
+Olsen has a long history with the agency, serving as acting director in 2009, deputy director from 2002 to 2009, Chief of Staff from 1989 to 1992, Regional Director, North Africa Near East, Asia, Pacific from 1981 to 1984, and Country Director in Togo from 1979 to 1981.
 Olsen also served as a Peace Corps volunteer in Tunisia from 1966 to 1968.
 She left office on January 20, 2021.

 In April 2022, President Biden nominated Carol Spahn as director to succeed Olsen, and she was confirmed by the United States Senate on December 13, 2022.
 Spahn was acting director from January 20, 2021, until November 16, 2021, and CEO from November 2021 to November 2022.
 She had previously served as a Peace Corps volunteer in Romania and subsequently returned as Country Director in Malawi, then Chief of Operations for Eastern and Southern Africa, following a career in the NGO and private sectors.
+Spahn left office on January 20, 2025, along with Deputy Director David White, Jr.

+President Trump did not appoint a new director or deputy director during the first six months of his second term.
+During administrative transitions, the Peace Corps is typically led by a chief executive officer or acting director until a director is appointed and confirmed.
+Initially, Dr. Allison Greene was named chief executive officer under the second Trump administration, with Cheryl Gregory Faye as deputy chief executive officer.
+On Aug.
+12, 2025, the Peace Corps announced that Greene, Faye and acting chief of staff Julie Burns had resigned.
+The same announcement said acting chief financial officer Paul Shea would step in as chief executive officer and that Kris Besch, from the Office of Global Operations, would assume the duties of deputy chief executive officer.
+It also said Karen Roberts, who had been a senior advisor in the Office of the Director, would assume the duties of acting chief of staff.

 The full list of directors is as follows:

+Deputy Director

+The Deputy Director of the Peace Corps is the only other Senate-confirmed position at the agency.
+Notable Deputy Directors include former White House Press Secretary Bill Moyers, as well as two former Directors, Jody Olsen and Carrie Hessler-Radelet.